rohit17042/Geekster_Assignment_StaticWebPage/README.md

 # Geekster_Assignment_StaticWebPage
+Hey there!
 Here I have kept files of my static web pages.